reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 ## At a Glance

-This deployment guide's purpose is to provide a simple and easy guide on how to deploy Open Commerce for evaluation purposes or small deployments.
-This guide is not meant to generate an enterprise production grade deployment, rather it uses Docker Compose is used to manage containers which is not suitable for production deployments.
+This deployment guide's purpose is to provide a simple and easy way to deploy Open Commerce for evaluation purposes or small deployments.
+This guide is not meant to generate an enterprise production grade deployment, rather Docker Compose is used to manage containers which is not suitable for production deployments.

 > Note: It is important to understand that Open Commerce cannot provide support for your deployment.
 If you need
 > help you can reach out to the community on our [Discord Server](https://discord.gg/Bwm63tBcQY)